Deployment Methods

 Direct Clone (No Build)

 Use this method for simple themes that don't need any build process.
-Deploy Forge downloads your repository directly.
+The WordPress plugin clones your repository directly using temporary credentials from Deploy Forge.

 How It Works